initialed85/fred/pkg/api_client/docs/Rule.md

 HasId returns a boolean if a field has been set.

-### GetReferencedByJobRuleIdObjects

-`func (o *Rule) GetReferencedByJobRuleIdObjects() []Job`

-GetReferencedByJobRuleIdObjects returns the ReferencedByJobRuleIdObjects field if non-nil, zero value otherwise.

-### GetReferencedByJobRuleIdObjectsOk

-`func (o *Rule) GetReferencedByJobRuleIdObjectsOk() (*[]Job, bool)`

-GetReferencedByJobRuleIdObjectsOk returns a tuple with the ReferencedByJobRuleIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReferencedByJobRuleIdObjects

-`func (o *Rule) SetReferencedByJobRuleIdObjects(v []Job)`

-SetReferencedByJobRuleIdObjects sets ReferencedByJobRuleIdObjects field to given value.

-### HasReferencedByJobRuleIdObjects

-`func (o *Rule) HasReferencedByJobRuleIdObjects() bool`

-HasReferencedByJobRuleIdObjects returns a boolean if a field has been set.

-### SetReferencedByJobRuleIdObjectsNil

-`func (o *Rule) SetReferencedByJobRuleIdObjectsNil(b bool)`

- SetReferencedByJobRuleIdObjectsNil sets the value for ReferencedByJobRuleIdObjects to be an explicit nil

-### UnsetReferencedByJobRuleIdObjects
-`func (o *Rule) UnsetReferencedByJobRuleIdObjects()`

-UnsetReferencedByJobRuleIdObjects ensures that no value is present for ReferencedByJobRuleIdObjects, not even an explicit nil
-### GetReferencedByRuleRequiresJobRuleIdObjects

-`func (o *Rule) GetReferencedByRuleRequiresJobRuleIdObjects() []RuleRequiresJob`

-GetReferencedByRuleRequiresJobRuleIdObjects returns the ReferencedByRuleRequiresJobRuleIdObjects field if non-nil, zero value otherwise.

-### GetReferencedByRuleRequiresJobRuleIdObjectsOk

-`func (o *Rule) GetReferencedByRuleRequiresJobRuleIdObjectsOk() (*[]RuleRequiresJob, bool)`

-GetReferencedByRuleRequiresJobRuleIdObjectsOk returns a tuple with the ReferencedByRuleRequiresJobRuleIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReferencedByRuleRequiresJobRuleIdObjects

-`func (o *Rule) SetReferencedByRuleRequiresJobRuleIdObjects(v []RuleRequiresJob)`

-SetReferencedByRuleRequiresJobRuleIdObjects sets ReferencedByRuleRequiresJobRuleIdObjects field to given value.

-### HasReferencedByRuleRequiresJobRuleIdObjects

-`func (o *Rule) HasReferencedByRuleRequiresJobRuleIdObjects() bool`

-HasReferencedByRuleRequiresJobRuleIdObjects returns a boolean if a field has been set.

-### SetReferencedByRuleRequiresJobRuleIdObjectsNil

-`func (o *Rule) SetReferencedByRuleRequiresJobRuleIdObjectsNil(b bool)`

- SetReferencedByRuleRequiresJobRuleIdObjectsNil sets the value for ReferencedByRuleRequiresJobRuleIdObjects to be an explicit nil

-### UnsetReferencedByRuleRequiresJobRuleIdObjects
-`func (o *Rule) UnsetReferencedByRuleRequiresJobRuleIdObjects()`

-UnsetReferencedByRuleRequiresJobRuleIdObjects ensures that no value is present for ReferencedByRuleRequiresJobRuleIdObjects, not even an explicit nil
-### GetReferencedByTriggerRuleIdObjects

-`func (o *Rule) GetReferencedByTriggerRuleIdObjects() []Trigger`

-GetReferencedByTriggerRuleIdObjects returns the ReferencedByTriggerRuleIdObjects field if non-nil, zero value otherwise.

-### GetReferencedByTriggerRuleIdObjectsOk

-`func (o *Rule) GetReferencedByTriggerRuleIdObjectsOk() (*[]Trigger, bool)`

-GetReferencedByTriggerRuleIdObjectsOk returns a tuple with the ReferencedByTriggerRuleIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReferencedByTriggerRuleIdObjects

-`func (o *Rule) SetReferencedByTriggerRuleIdObjects(v []Trigger)`

-SetReferencedByTriggerRuleIdObjects sets ReferencedByTriggerRuleIdObjects field to given value.

-### HasReferencedByTriggerRuleIdObjects

-`func (o *Rule) HasReferencedByTriggerRuleIdObjects() bool`

-HasReferencedByTriggerRuleIdObjects returns a boolean if a field has been set.

-### SetReferencedByTriggerRuleIdObjectsNil

-`func (o *Rule) SetReferencedByTriggerRuleIdObjectsNil(b bool)`

- SetReferencedByTriggerRuleIdObjectsNil sets the value for ReferencedByTriggerRuleIdObjects to be an explicit nil

-### UnsetReferencedByTriggerRuleIdObjects
-`func (o *Rule) UnsetReferencedByTriggerRuleIdObjects()`

-UnsetReferencedByTriggerRuleIdObjects ensures that no value is present for ReferencedByTriggerRuleIdObjects, not even an explicit nil
+### GetJobTriggerJobId

+`func (o *Rule) GetJobTriggerJobId() string`

+GetJobTriggerJobId returns the JobTriggerJobId field if non-nil, zero value otherwise.

+### GetJobTriggerJobIdOk

+`func (o *Rule) GetJobTriggerJobIdOk() (*string, bool)`

+GetJobTriggerJobIdOk returns a tuple with the JobTriggerJobId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetJobTriggerJobId

+`func (o *Rule) SetJobTriggerJobId(v string)`

+SetJobTriggerJobId sets JobTriggerJobId field to given value.

+### HasJobTriggerJobId

+`func (o *Rule) HasJobTriggerJobId() bool`

+HasJobTriggerJobId returns a boolean if a field has been set.

+### GetJobTriggerJobIdObject

+`func (o *Rule) GetJobTriggerJobIdObject() Job`

+GetJobTriggerJobIdObject returns the JobTriggerJobIdObject field if non-nil, zero value otherwise.

+### GetJobTriggerJobIdObjectOk

+`func (o *Rule) GetJobTriggerJobIdObjectOk() (*Job, bool)`

+GetJobTriggerJobIdObjectOk returns a tuple with the JobTriggerJobIdObject field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetJobTriggerJobIdObject

+`func (o *Rule) SetJobTriggerJobIdObject(v Job)`

+SetJobTriggerJobIdObject sets JobTriggerJobIdObject field to given value.

+### HasJobTriggerJobIdObject

+`func (o *Rule) HasJobTriggerJobIdObject() bool`

+HasJobTriggerJobIdObject returns a boolean if a field has been set.

+### GetReferencedByJobRuleTriggerRuleIdObjects

+`func (o *Rule) GetReferencedByJobRuleTriggerRuleIdObjects() []Rule`

+GetReferencedByJobRuleTriggerRuleIdObjects returns the ReferencedByJobRuleTriggerRuleIdObjects field if non-nil, zero value otherwise.

+### GetReferencedByJobRuleTriggerRuleIdObjectsOk

+`func (o *Rule) GetReferencedByJobRuleTriggerRuleIdObjectsOk() (*[]Rule, bool)`

+GetReferencedByJobRuleTriggerRuleIdObjectsOk returns a tuple with the ReferencedByJobRuleTriggerRuleIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReferencedByJobRuleTriggerRuleIdObjects

+`func (o *Rule) SetReferencedByJobRuleTriggerRuleIdObjects(v []Rule)`

+SetReferencedByJobRuleTriggerRuleIdObjects sets ReferencedByJobRuleTriggerRuleIdObjects field to given value.

+### HasReferencedByJobRuleTriggerRuleIdObjects

+`func (o *Rule) HasReferencedByJobRuleTriggerRuleIdObjects() bool`

+HasReferencedByJobRuleTriggerRuleIdObjects returns a boolean if a field has been set.

+### SetReferencedByJobRuleTriggerRuleIdObjectsNil

+`func (o *Rule) SetReferencedByJobRuleTriggerRuleIdObjectsNil(b bool)`

+ SetReferencedByJobRuleTriggerRuleIdObjectsNil sets the value for ReferencedByJobRuleTriggerRuleIdObjects to be an explicit nil

+### UnsetReferencedByJobRuleTriggerRuleIdObjects
+`func (o *Rule) UnsetReferencedByJobRuleTriggerRuleIdObjects()`

+UnsetReferencedByJobRuleTriggerRuleIdObjects ensures that no value is present for ReferencedByJobRuleTriggerRuleIdObjects, not even an explicit nil
 ### GetRepositoryId

 `func (o *Rule) GetRepositoryId() string`